VikParuchuri/marker/README.md

 See [below](#benchmarks) for detailed speed and accuracy benchmarks, and instructions on how to run your own benchmarks.

+# Hosted API

+There is a hosted API for marker available [here](https://www.datalab.to/).
+It has been tuned for performance, and generally takes 10s + 1s/page for conversion.

 # Commercial usage

 I want marker to be as widely accessible as possible, while still funding my development/training costs.
 Research and personal usage is always okay, but there are some restrictions on commercial usage.

 The weights for the models are licensed `cc-by-nc-sa-4.0`, but I will waive that for any organization under $5M USD in gross revenue in the most recent 12-month period AND under $5M in lifetime VC/angel funding raised.
 If you want to remove the GPL license requirements (dual-license) and/or use the weights commercially over the revenue limit, check out the options [here](https://www.datalab.to).

-# Hosted API

-There is a hosted API for marker available [here](https://www.datalab.to/).
-It's currently in beta, and I'm working on optimizing speed.

 # Community